cis198-2016s/slides/00/content.md

 - Run `rustc your_program.rs` to compile into an executable `your_program`.
     - Things like warnings are enabled by default.
     - Read all of the output!
 It may be verbose but it is *very* useful.
+- `rustc` doesn't need to be called once for each file like in C.
+    - The build dependency tree is inferred from module declarations in the Rust code (starting at `main.rs` or `lib.rs`).
-- Typically, you'll use `cargo`, Rust's package manager, to build instead.
+- Typically, you'll instead use `cargo`, Rust's package manager and build system.

 ---
 ## Cargo ##